StarKRE22/Atomic/Assets/Plugins/Atomic/Elements/Docs/Collections/ReactiveArray.md

 ```

 ### Performance
-Below are the performance comparison results between `ReactiveArray` and a regular array.
+The performance comparison below was measured on a **MacBook with Apple M1** and for collections containing **1000 elements of type `object`**.
 The table shows median execution times of key operations, illustrating the overhead of the reactive wrapper.

 | Operation | Array (Median μs) | ReactiveArray (Median μs) |
 |-----------|-------------------|---------------------------|